Course 417 - Group Counseling Practices

 |Terence T. Gorski., (1995) Brief Strategic problem solving Group Therapy, Harold House Press

 (or another name for this book is: Problem-Solving Group Therapy: A Group Leader's

 Guide for Developing and Implementing Group Treatment Plans, Harold House Press

 |Total Cost of Course: (With the additional cost of buying textbooks)||$680.00|

-Before registering for this course, you must be an enrolled student with City Vision College and have read the "Cancellations and Settlements" form.
+Before registering for this course, you must be an enrolled student with City Vision University and have read the "Cancellations and Settlements" form.
 For Admission and Enrollment procedures please visit our "Enroll Now" page.